-First off – you can’t learn to read music from reading a book.
+First off – you can’t learn to read music from a book.

-There is so much more that music engage your ears, eyes, motor skills and more.
+Learning the music language should engage your ears, eyes, motor skills and more.
 99% of the books on the market just give you symbols to memorize.

 And the process itself does more harm than good.

-I don’t mean to be negative about any other books, methods and courses out there.
-If nothing else, you get exposed to musical terms and symbols.
+I don’t mean to be negative about any other books, methods and courses.
+If nothing else, you can get exposed to musical terms and symbols.

 But you need a strategy, a system that puts it all together for you.

 This gives an ADVANTAGE – not a roadblock to reading & creating music.

 To get a better idea of the advantages our method offers, take three minutes and go read this…

 I'm Afraid I'll Lose My Individual Style if I Learn to Read Music